Refine Search

 Not every CLO can be a winner

 The CLO industry has undeniably performed well enough to justify the plaudits it receives.
-But there will always be some unloved CLO tranches that slip into triple C territory -
+But there will always be some unloved CLO tranches that slip into triple C territory3 years ago -

 Plenty more US CLOs in the CCC as buckets pass 5%, finds S&P